Efficient Parallel Algorithms for Hypergraph Matching: Experimental Evaluation

 \subsection{Experiments on Graphs}

 We conduct experiments on graphs to show that our approach is also feasible and efficient on graphs.

-Figure~\ref{fig:res:graphs} shows the speedup over \competitorBIRN~by Birn~et~al.~\cite{birn2013efficient} and relative size of \competitorSUMAC by Mandulak~et~al.~\cite{mandulak2024efficient} and our algorithms. \competitorBIRN uses all 16 physical cores of the host via OpenMPI.
+Figure~\ref{fig:res:graphs} shows the speedup over \competitorBIRN~by Birn~et~al.~\cite{birn2013efficient} and relative size of \competitorGBBS~\cite{dhulipala2021theoretically}, \competitorSUMAC~\cite{mandulak2024efficient} and our algorithms. \competitorBIRN uses all 16 physical cores of the host via OpenMPI.
 Our CPU implementation using Kokkos is done via OpenMP. \competitorSUMAC is a GPU implementation of a local-dominant algorithm using a suitor technique.
 It uses the vertex id as tie breaker, while we use uniform edge weight and added random noise in the interval $[0,100]$. \competitorBIRN also uses random weights.